-According to the American Association of Endodontists (AAE), there are popular misconceptions people may have regarding root canal therapy.
+According to the American Association of Endodontists (AAE), there are three major misconceptions many people have regarding root canal therapy.
 Unfortunately, these patients may make decisions about their health care based on this incomplete or inaccurate information.
-Below are some common myths that you may have heard about root canal treatment.
+Take a look at these myths and truths behind this important treatment option.

 According to the Centers for Disease Control and Prevention (CDC), nearly half of all Americans are currently taking prescription medications and more than half take vitamins or other dietary supplements.
 Even when used as directed and under medical supervision, you may experience medication side effects that can impact your oral health.

 According to a 2014 report by the American Association of Endodontists, 54 percent of people surveyed said, “root canals make them apprehensive.”
 Our Vienna dentist understands that many patients feel nervous prior to treatment.
 However, root canal treatment can greatly improve your oral health and comfort.